-LOW Beginning level routine with basic foot work, minimal musical interpretation, dynamics, direction changes, levels, and group work with an inadequate number and low variety of kicks/combinations.
+LOW Beginning level routine with basic foot work, minimal musical interpretation, dynamics, direction changes, levels and group work.
+Visual effects are accomplished at a slower pace with obvious execution.
 Routine is lacking in overall creativity and originality.

-MEDIUM Intermediate level routine with average use of foot work, musical interpretation, dynamics, direction changes, levels and group work with an adequate number and modest variety of kicks/combinations.
+MEDIUM Intermediate level routine with average use of foot work, musical interpretation, dynamics, direction changes, levels and group work.
+Visual effects are accomplished at an average pace withgood execution.
 Routine showcases creative and original moments but is missing its full potential.

-HIGH Advanced level routine with strong use of intricate, complete, full body movement and strong use of musical interpretation, dynamics, direction changes, levels and group work with a substantial number and exceptional variety of kicks/combinations.
+HIGH Advanced level routine with strong use of intricate, complete, full body movement and strong use of musical interpretation, dynamics, direction changes, levels and group work.
+Visual effects are accomplished at a fast pace with seamless execution.
 Creating a complete thought with the movement.
 Routine illustrates an abundance of creative and original ideas throughout.
-Appropriate utilization of the team's ability level.
-Well-balanced incorporation of technical elements providing exceptional visual impact.
+Appropriate utilization of the team's ability level with well-balanced and effective incorporation of technical elements.